 Les publications hors Ifri sont des livres, articles ou autres contributions rédigés par des collaborateurs de l'Ifri mais édités par une autre institution.

-Political Values in Europe-China Relations A report of the European Think-tank Network on China (ETNC), December 2018
+Europe in the Face of US-China Rivalry A Report of the European Think-tank Network on China (ETNC), January 2020

 Navigating the mounting tensions between the United States and China is a geopolitical minefield.
 Is Europe up to the challenge?

 Civilian nuclear energy’s strategic dimension Les Annales des Mines, Responsabilité & Environnement, No. 97, January 2020

 French stakeholders in civilian nuclear energy are making a full diagnosis of the industry in order to cope with disappointments and lay down the conditions for relaunching programs for building reactors.